ecmwf-projects/ibicus/docs/source/getting_started/whatisdebiasing.rst

 More complex methods include for example Quantile Delta Mapping, CDFt, Equidistant CDF Matching or the ISIMIP3BASD approach.
 Those are oftentimes trend preserving in the mean and other quantiles.
 The methods are most of the time based on some form of quantile mapping as core, but with different additional adjustments.
 They also have different assumptions.
-For an overview of the inner workings of those and some other methods, please have a look at the debias-module (LINK).
+For an overview of the inner workings of those and some other methods, please have a look at the :py:mod:`debias-module.

 The methods named so far all provide univariate bias adjustment: meaning they work location-wise and do not provide an adjustment of either spatial or inter-variable structure.
 Also, multivariate and spatial quantile mapping methods exist [4] – allowing for the